BlocksKit/BlocksKit/README.md

 Documentation
 =============

 Documentation is exhaustive and done using [AppleDoc](https://github.com/tomaz/appledoc).

-I'll be adding both an online HTML set and Xcode Documentation set shortly.
+An Xcode 4 compatible documentation set is available [using this Atom link](http://www.dizzytechnology.com/data/com.dizzytech.BlocksKit.atom).
+Add it to Xcode 4's preferences and it'll download automatically.

+You can also view the documentation online [at my website](http://dizzytechnology.com/data/BlocksKit).

 Contributors
 ============